Reef HQ

-Reef HQ (typeset as ReefHQ) is the world's largest living coral reef aquarium.
-It is located in Townsville, Queensland, Australia.
-The aquarium was built as a Bicentennial Commemorative project and is a part of the Great Barrier Reef Marine Park Authority (GBRMPA).
-The Coral Reef Exhibit has 130 coral species and 120 fish species along with hundreds of species of sea stars, sea urchins, sea cucumbers, brittle stars, feather stars, snails, worms and sponges.
+Reef HQ (also known ReefHQ or Great Barrier Reef Aquarium) was the world's largest living coral reef aquarium located in Townsville, Queensland, Australia.
+The aquarium was built as a Bicentennial Commemorative project and was a part of the Great Barrier Reef Marine Park Authority (GBRMPA).
+The Coral Reef Exhibit had 130 coral species and 120 fish species along with hundreds of species of sea stars, sea urchins, sea cucumbers, brittle stars, feather stars, snails, worms and sponges.
+The aquarium also included a turtle hospital which rehabilitates sea turtles for release back into the wild.

-Reef HQ closed in 2021 and a new aquarium is expected to open at the site in 2026.
+Reef HQ closed in 2021, with demolition of the existing aquarium scheduled for late 2026 before construction begins to deliver a new aquarium by 2029.

 History

 Reef HQ was originally the vision of Dr Graeme Kelleher, a former chairman of the Great Barrier Reef Marine Park Authority (GBRMPA).
 Dr Kelleher's primary objective was to bring the marine environment onto the land and make it easily accessible to the public whilst also encouraging the public to help protect the reef.

 Reef HQ was originally known as Great Barrier Reef Aquarium when it opened on 14 June 1987.
-The aquarium was renamed "ReefHQ" in 1999.
-Since 2009 the name of the aquarium was changed to reflect its original name.
-It is now known as Reef HQ Great Barrier Reef Aquarium.
+The aquarium was renamed "Reef HQ" in 1999.
+In 2009, the name of the aquarium was changed to reflect its original name.

+The turtle hospital opened on 24 August 2009, which was partially funded by over $60,000 of community donations.
+It was the first hospital in north Queensland specifically for turtle rehabilitation and this has provided significant educational opportunities for veterinary and marine science students, notably those from James Cook University.

-In 2021, Reef HQ closed for refurbishment, but after a detailed inspection it was decided to demolish it entirely and built a new aquarium at the site, which is expected to open in 2026.
-In the meantime, most of the aquarium's inhabitants have been rehomed at other public aquariums and facilities.
+In 2021, Reef HQ closed for refurbishment, but after a detailed inspection it was decided to demolish it entirely and build a new aquarium at the site.
+Most of the aquarium's inhabitants were rehomed at other public aquariums and facilities.

+In January 2026, demolition of the existing aquarium was slated to begin in late 2026 before construction begins to deliver a new aquarium by 2029.